- This event has passed.

 Join us to read Frederick Douglass’ most famous speech, originally delivered on July 5, 1852.
 Declining to speak on the 4th of July, Douglass instead castigated the United States for decades of slavery and injustice.
-Come and add your voice to this statewide public reading sponsored the Vermont Humanities Council and Brown n’ Out.
+Come and add your voice to this statewide public reading sponsored the Vermont Humanities Council, Brown n’ Out, and Black Lives Matter of Greater Burlington with an introduction from Rajnii Eddins.

 In 1852, Frederick Douglass, one of our nation’s greatest orators and abolitionists, was asked to speak at an event commemorating the signing of the Declaration of Independence.
 In his provocative speech, Douglass refused and said, “This Fourth of July is yours, not mine.
 You may rejoice, I must mourn.”
 And he asked, “Do you mean, citizens, to mock me, by asking me to speak to-day?”